Scenario Based Learning in Financial Literacy

 Calculation accuracy and long-term planning judgment remained inconsistent

 FFW partnered with Blue Sky eLearn to design a scenario-based eLearning solution.
-I served as the instructional designer responsible for the retirement decision-making curriculum, with emphasis on behavioral change, consequence awareness, and real-world application.
+I served as the instructional designer responsible for the retirement decision-making curriculum, focusing on behavioral change, consequence awareness, and real-world application.

 Learning Challenge